defeo/aws/_tutorials/websockets.md

    - Check that the user is `PLAYING`,
    - Call the `.quit()` method of the associated `Game`,
+   - Return `true` if everything went well.

+   Modify the WebSocket `message` handler to handle *quit* message types.
+When a new quit request is received, it calls the `.quit()` method, then it must

    - Notify the opponent that the game is over,
    - If everything has gone well:
      - send a WebSocket message to `this` to notify it of the